The largest international fair dedicated to photography

 With nearly 70,000 visitors per edition, Paris Photo is the largest global event dedicated to the photographic medium.
 The fair attracts an international audience composed of private collectors, museum directors, curators, gallerists, artists, and enthusiasts.
 It plays a central role in structuring the photography market and in recognizing the medium as a major art form of the 21st century.

 Paris Photo returns for its 29th edition from November 12 to 15, 2026, under the glass roof of the Grand Palais.
-The fair will bring together 224 exhibitors — 183 galleries and 41 publishers — from 33 countries, once again confirming its position as the world's leading marketplace for photography.
+The 2026 edition takes on an exceptional symbolic dimension: it celebrates the bicentennial of photography (1826-2026), marking two centuries of the medium's history.
+The fair will bring together over 220 exhibitors — galleries and publishers — from more than thirty countries, and expects nearly 75,000 visitors, including some 18,000 collectors and professional guests.

 Address: Grand Palais, 3 avenue du Général Eisenhower, 75008 Paris.